ULHPC/tutorials/README.md

   - samtools
 ```

-We will also use the `params` directive to define the path to the reference and declutter the command-line call, as well as the `log` directive to define a path to permanently store the output of the execution.
+We also use the `params` directive to define the path to the reference and declutter the command-line call, as well as the `log` directive to define a path to permanently store the output of the execution.
 This is especially useful in this step to store the bowtie2 mapping statistics, which are just written to the command-line (stderr) otherwise.

+To track resource usage we add the `benchmark` directive, which will write performance measures to a tsv file.

 Create a file called `Snakefile` in the current directory and open it in your favourite editor, e.g.